Breakfast/Brunch/Eggs

 • Split and topped with turkey gravy for an open-faced biscuit situation worth planning

-• With the dill horseradish sauce and sliced ham as a holiday appetizer
+• With dill horseradish sauce and sliced ham as a holiday appetizer

 • Split and filled with scrambled eggs, sharp cheddar, and Lucky Cajun Black Label for a breakfast biscuit that sets the standard